citrix/citrix-daas-rest-go/citrixorchestration/docs/UpdateMachineCatalogRequestModel.md

 `func (o *UpdateMachineCatalogRequestModel) UnsetMetadata()`

 UnsetMetadata ensures that no value is present for Metadata, not even an explicit nil
+### GetWriteBackCacheDiskSizeGB

+`func (o *UpdateMachineCatalogRequestModel) GetWriteBackCacheDiskSizeGB() int32`

+GetWriteBackCacheDiskSizeGB returns the WriteBackCacheDiskSizeGB field if non-nil, zero value otherwise.

+### GetWriteBackCacheDiskSizeGBOk

+`func (o *UpdateMachineCatalogRequestModel) GetWriteBackCacheDiskSizeGBOk() (*int32, bool)`

+GetWriteBackCacheDiskSizeGBOk returns a tuple with the WriteBackCacheDiskSizeGB field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWriteBackCacheDiskSizeGB

+`func (o *UpdateMachineCatalogRequestModel) SetWriteBackCacheDiskSizeGB(v int32)`

+SetWriteBackCacheDiskSizeGB sets WriteBackCacheDiskSizeGB field to given value.

+### HasWriteBackCacheDiskSizeGB

+`func (o *UpdateMachineCatalogRequestModel) HasWriteBackCacheDiskSizeGB() bool`

+HasWriteBackCacheDiskSizeGB returns a boolean if a field has been set.

+### SetWriteBackCacheDiskSizeGBNil

+`func (o *UpdateMachineCatalogRequestModel) SetWriteBackCacheDiskSizeGBNil(b bool)`

+ SetWriteBackCacheDiskSizeGBNil sets the value for WriteBackCacheDiskSizeGB to be an explicit nil

+### UnsetWriteBackCacheDiskSizeGB
+`func (o *UpdateMachineCatalogRequestModel) UnsetWriteBackCacheDiskSizeGB()`

+UnsetWriteBackCacheDiskSizeGB ensures that no value is present for WriteBackCacheDiskSizeGB, not even an explicit nil
+### GetWriteBackCacheMemorySizeMB

+`func (o *UpdateMachineCatalogRequestModel) GetWriteBackCacheMemorySizeMB() int32`

+GetWriteBackCacheMemorySizeMB returns the WriteBackCacheMemorySizeMB field if non-nil, zero value otherwise.

+### GetWriteBackCacheMemorySizeMBOk

+`func (o *UpdateMachineCatalogRequestModel) GetWriteBackCacheMemorySizeMBOk() (*int32, bool)`

+GetWriteBackCacheMemorySizeMBOk returns a tuple with the WriteBackCacheMemorySizeMB field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWriteBackCacheMemorySizeMB

+`func (o *UpdateMachineCatalogRequestModel) SetWriteBackCacheMemorySizeMB(v int32)`

+SetWriteBackCacheMemorySizeMB sets WriteBackCacheMemorySizeMB field to given value.

+### HasWriteBackCacheMemorySizeMB

+`func (o *UpdateMachineCatalogRequestModel) HasWriteBackCacheMemorySizeMB() bool`

+HasWriteBackCacheMemorySizeMB returns a boolean if a field has been set.

+### SetWriteBackCacheMemorySizeMBNil

+`func (o *UpdateMachineCatalogRequestModel) SetWriteBackCacheMemorySizeMBNil(b bool)`

+ SetWriteBackCacheMemorySizeMBNil sets the value for WriteBackCacheMemorySizeMB to be an explicit nil

+### UnsetWriteBackCacheMemorySizeMB
+`func (o *UpdateMachineCatalogRequestModel) UnsetWriteBackCacheMemorySizeMB()`

+UnsetWriteBackCacheMemorySizeMB ensures that no value is present for WriteBackCacheMemorySizeMB, not even an explicit nil
 ### GetAzureADSecurityGroupName

 `func (o *UpdateMachineCatalogRequestModel) GetAzureADSecurityGroupName() string`